 The UK response to DVI is coordinated by a central team attached to NPoCC.

-UK DVI work with the Home Office, the Foreign and Commonwealth Office (FCO) and UK police forces to provide a standardised response that facilitates mutual aid nationally.
+UK DVI work with the Home Office, the Foreign, Commonwealth & Development Office (FCDO) and UK police forces to provide a standardised response that facilitates mutual aid nationally.
 The response is tested and exercised, and is capable of immediate deployment.
 The response is under the direction of – and accountable to – an NPCC lead.

 DVI is available to all forces, and is delivered by officers and staff trained in specialist roles.

 Nationally there are a number of SIMs trained to PIP Level 4 who are available to provide support to both the police strategic commander and the appointed SIM in these incidents.
 Where a force does not have this capability, the response can be activated through the UK DVI coordinators or through NPoCC.

 For further information see APP on disaster victim identification.